intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 ----------------

 ``Notice:``
-   1. Except for Microsoft Azure, please replace server link in ``sgx_default_qcnl.conf`` included in the dockerfile with public cloud PCCS server address.
+   1. Except for Microsoft Azure, please replace server link in ``sgx_default_qcnl.conf`` included in the Dockerfile with public cloud PCCS server address.
    2. If you choose to run this solution in separated public cloud instance, please make sure the ports ``4433`` and ``8500-8501`` are enabled to access.